- How much did you pay to go to university? If you haven’t been yet, how much would it cost you?

 9. What is it the ideal way of German immigration?

-2. Most foreign students find German language very difficult.
+- Most foreign students find learning a new language very difficult.

 Potential debating topics